Should You Use Hibu to Design Your Website?

 It’s particularly good for all service-based websites – anyone from a tradesperson to a personal trainer, makeup artist, or marketing consultant could benefit.

 The entire service from start to finish is very professional, and we can personally vouch for Hibu’s friendly and knowledgeable staff.
-There’s no escaping the fact it’s expensive compared to DIY website builders, but given web developers usually charge around $7,000, Hibu actually seems really reasonable.
+There’s no escaping the fact it’s expensive compared to DIY website builders, but given website costs with web developers are usually around $7,000, Hibu actually seems really reasonable.

 Hibu sits in that middle ground between a DIY website builder and a full-blown web developer.
 Its customer service is fantastic – greatly exceeding our expectations – and what you receive is a well-functioning, ready-to-use website.

 The website itself looks a little dated, though, and we do feel it’s possible to design something similar (if not better) for less on a platform like Squarespace or Wix.
 These website builders are better suited to you if you need a personal site, or you’re a business on a budget.